mapbox/mapbox-gl-native/platform/qt/README.md

 ### Developing

-[Qt supports many platforms](https://www.qt.io/qt-framework/#section-4) - so far we have been testing our code on Linux and OS X desktops, as well as embedded devices such as Raspberry Pi 3.
+[Qt supports many platforms](https://www.qt.io/qt-framework/#section-4) - so far we have been testing our code on Linux and macOS desktops, as well as embedded devices such as Raspberry Pi 3.

 If you need to maintain backwards compatibility with prior releases of